celo-org/awesome-celo-ai/README.md

 3. Additional **tools or frameworks** to expand our resource list.
 4. Upcoming AI x crypto **hackathons**.

-Please submit a Pull Request to share your contributions.
-Let’s work together to grow this knowledge base and inspire more builders!
+Please edit this readme.md file and submit a Pull Request to share your contributions.

 ## Use Cases
 Have a unique idea for how AI agents can be applied in crypto?
 Add your use case ideas to this section by submitting a Pull Request.
 Include: